The Yokai Learning Environment: Tracking Beliefs Over Space and Time: The Learning Environment

 \section{The \yokai{} Learning Environment}

-\looseness=-1 The \yokai{} Learning Environment implements the game logic with two exceptions: First, we support configurable game sizes (e.g., a \textbf{3x3} version with nine cards and three colours).
-We refer to it as \textbf{3x3} while the original game is referred to as \textbf{4x4}.
-The \textbf{3x3} two-player game has four hint cards: one one-colour hint and three two-colour hints.
-Second, our game is restricted to a $g \times g$ grid to efficiently compute legal moves.
-We pick $g$ large enough not to limit gameplay in practice and confirm this experimentally, see Appendix \ref{sec:envDetails}.
-Our implementation is based on JaxMARL \cite{rutherford2023jaxmarl} and is fully GPU-accelerated.
-It allows end-to-end learning on a single GPU at hundreds of thousands of steps-per-second, see \autoref{tab:steps_per_second}.
+\looseness=-1 Our \yokai{} Learning Environment (YLE) implements a parametrised version of the collaborative card game \yokai{}.
+We support configurable game sizes (e.g., \textbf{9C} with nine cards and three colours, and \textbf{16C}, the original game) and restrict play to a $g \times g$ grid to enable efficient computation of legal moves.
+The grid size $g$ is chosen large enough not to constrain gameplay in practice (see supplementary).
+The environment is implemented in JAX in JaxMARL \citep{rutherford2023jaxmarl} and supports end-to-end GPU training at hundreds of thousands of steps per second (see \autoref{tab:steps_per_second}).

-\paragraph{\yokai{} as a Graph} \looseness=-1 We opted to model \yokai{} as a graph since it is a natural formulation of the relational nature of the environment and allows for an efficient implementation in JAX.
-At time $t$, the state is a graph $G_t(V, A)$ with cards and hints as vertices $V = Y \cup H$ and adjacency matrix $A$.
-Within $G_t$, cards are vertices $V = Y \cup H$ and connected to neighbours via edges represented by an adjacency matrix $A$.
-Cards and hints are identified by their index $0 \leq i < |Y|$ or $0 \leq j < |H|$.
-Hint cards are not connected to any card.
-For example, in the 3x3 version with nine cards and four hints, colours (e.g., blue, green, red) and hints are randomly assigned each episode, and the graph $A \in \{0, 1\}^{13\times13}$ is updated when cards move.
-With this setup, moving a card $i$ boils down to obtaining $A'$ from $A$ via $A' = \text{move}(A, i, n)$ where in $\text{move}$ the row and column vector at index $i$ of $A$ are replaced with a binary encoding of the new neighbours $n$.
-Additionally, a configuration is legal if all cards are connected, computed via a reachability matrix over $A$.
-Determining whether the game has been won then boils down to computing
+\paragraph{\yokai{} as a Graph} \looseness=-1 We model \yokai{} as a graph to reflect its relational structure and enable a efficient JAX implementation.
+At time $t$, the state is a graph $G_t(V, A)$ where vertices $V = Y \cup H$ represent cards and hints, and $A$ is the adjacency matrix encoding spatial neighbourhoods between cards.
+Hint cards are not connected to any vertex.
+Card colours and hints are randomly assigned at the beginning of each episode.
+Moving a card updates the corresponding row and column of $A$ to reflect its new spatial neighbours.
+A configuration is legal if all cards remain connected, which we verify via reachability on $A$.
+The game is won if, for each colour $c \in C$, all cards of colour $c$ form a connected component.
+Legal move actions are computed by evaluating connectivity after candidate moves.